wolf452/CloudDevOpsProject/README.md

 ### 3. **Application Management**
    - Utilize **Docker** and **Kubernetes** for containerized application management.
-   - Support deployment on multiple cloud environments.
+   - Support deployment on cloud environments.

 ---

 ## Key Components

 1. **Terraform**
-   - Automates provisioning of resources such as networks, databases, and virtual machines across multiple clouds.
+   - Automates provisioning of resources such as networks, databases, and virtual machines.

 2. **Ansible**
    - Configures environments and deploys applications.